Sys-Redux/moreStacks-banking-python-app/README.md

 - All transactions appear in the right panel
 - Use the filter dropdown to view specific categories
 - Export transactions to CSV for record-keeping

+### Using Analytics Dashboard (NEW!)
+1. Click the **"📊 Analytics"** button in the top-right corner
+2. Explore different chart types:
+   - **Spending by Category**: See where your money goes
+   - **Balance History**: Track your balance over time
+   - **Monthly Comparison**: Compare income vs expenses
+   - **All Accounts Overview**: See all balances at once
+3. Charts update automatically as you make transactions
+4. Window is resizable for better viewing

+**Tip:** Make several transactions across different categories to see the most insightful charts!

 ### Account-Specific Features